 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
-Operating revenues and expenses generally result from an exchange transaction such as providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-Nonoperating revenues and nonoperating expenses result from nonexchange transactions or ancillary services.
+Operating revenues consist of charges to other funds for employee benefits and expenses result from providing the employee benefits in connection with the proprietary fund's principal ongoing operations.
+Nonoperating revenues and nonoperating expenses, if applicable, result from nonexchange transactions or ancillary services.